danielvictory/circleup/README.md

 <https://circleup0.herokuapp.com/>

 ## Future Enhancements:
+- Allow circle-owner to hide comments that are "off topic"
 - A feature that would allow users to only be able to join a circle if they are given that ability by the circle creator
 - A feature that would allow private instant messaging between users